Tommy Thigpen

 Tommy Thigpen (born March 17, 1971) is an American college football coach and former player.
-He is currently the co-defensive coordinator and linebackers coach at University of North Carolina, a position he assumed in January 2018.
+He is currently the linebackers coach for the Dallas Renegades.
 Prior to that, he spent 14 years as an assistant coach in the collegiate ranks, including a stint at Auburn University where he was part of the 2010 National Championship team.
 Thigpen played as a linebacker at the University of North Carolina and thereafter was drafted by the New York Giants of the National Football League (NFL).
 He also played for the Barcelona Dragons of the World League of American Football (WLAF).

 Playing career

 Thigpen was born and raised in El Dorado, Arkansas.
 He played prep school football at Potomac High School in Dumfries, Virginia, where he was honored as a Parade All-American and Virginia Defensive Player of the Year.
 Thigpen was recruited to play college football at the University of North Carolina for head coach Mack Brown.
 Thigpen was a three-time All-ACC linebacker for the Tar Heels.
 He was co-captain of the 1992 team that went 9–3 and were Peach Bowl champions.
 Upon graduation, Thigpen played professionally for the New York Giants and Barcelona Dragons.
+He was drafted in the fifth round by the Giants in the 1993 NFL Draft.